yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 The translation is done by webif-page (the pre-processor).
 It either uses a nvram get "language" (if you use nvram) or if exists /etc/config/webif, finds "lang"

 Also, webif-page accepts any *.txt in the laungage directory.
 Which is a big help.
 So understand "common.txt" as it is and try and reuse text.
 Specialized txt can be added without changing common.txt

+Need some form of connection/documentation how pre-processor works with busybox httpd server: probably not important here

 === /usr/lib/webif ===
 A quick grep of the .sh files gives  an idea of the functions available: